FREQUENTLY ASKED QUESTIONS

 If all above fails, you may consider to order a US size 7 which is the most common size for an adult woman.
 You may have to resize it later if the ring does not fit him/her perfectly, in that case, please refer to our resizing policy.

-Remove your jewelry before showering, gardening or doing outside work, using cleaning chemicals, applying makeup and lotions, swimming, and exercising.
+Remove your jewelry before hand washing, showering, gardening or doing outside work, using cleaning chemicals, applying makeup and lotions, swimming, and exercising.
 Exposure to any harsh chemicals or heavy pressure will put your jewelry at risk.